nysbc/appion-protomo/README.md

 Launch docker according to your Docker engine's instructions, typically ``docker start``.

+> **Note:** You must have sudo or root access to install Docker.
+If you do not wish to run Docker as sudo/root, you need to configure user groups as described here: https://docs.docker.com/install/linux/linux-postinstall/

 ## Windows/MacOS &nbsp;&nbsp; *(GUI & command line)*

 Download and install Docker Toolbox for [Windows](https://docs.docker.com/toolbox/toolbox_install_windows/) or [MacOS](https://docs.docker.com/toolbox/toolbox_install_mac/).